Jen Jordan: Legal career

-From 2010 to 2014 she served as Of Counsel for the Bird Law Group Professional Corporation.
-From 2013 to 2015 she ran her own law firm The Jordan Firm.
+From 2010 to 2014, Jordan served as Of Counsel for the Bird Law Group Professional Corporation.
+From 2013 to 2015, she ran her own law firm, The Jordan Firm.
 Since 2015, she has been a partner with Shamp, Jordan, & Woodward in Atlanta.
-In 2018, Jordan won the Golden Rule Insurance Company case, against an insurance agency that had claimed that breast cancer was a pre-existing condition and refused to cover treatments, for an insured patient.
+In 2018, Jordan won the Golden Rule Insurance Company case, against an insurance agency that had claimed that breast cancer was a pre-existing condition and refused to cover treatments for an insured patient.

 Georgia state senate

 2017 campaign

 In 2017, Jordan beat 7 competitors to compete in a runoff election against Democrat Jaha Howard for the Georgia State Senate's 6th district after Hunter Hill resigned in order to run for governor.
 Jordan promised she would raise the minimum wage in Georgia to $10.10 per hour and give local municipalities the power to set their own wage standards.

 On December 5, 2017, she defeated Howard.
 Her victory in this election ended what had been a Republican supermajority in the State Senate.
 Jordan defeated Howard by having 10,681 votes (64%), while Howard had only 6,017 votes (36%).